spiashko/rest-fetch/readme.md

 **security:**

-With help of `RfetchJsonViewSecurityInterceptor` defined as bean we may add security which will basically depends on JsonView so if relation is not meant to be present but it is present in `include` param then this interceptor will throw an Exception.
+With help of `JsonViewSecurityInterceptor` defined as bean we may add security which will basically depends on JsonView so if relation is not meant to be present, but it is present in `include` or `filter` param then this interceptor will throw an Exception.

 #### TODO

-- integrate with security (make it depended on JsonView) to forbidden filter relations which are not to meant to be presented
 - try to apply JSON:API concept
 - add swagger integration
+- calculated fields in jpa
+- services like repositories
+- cursor pagination
+- tests

 #### implementation thoughts: